Where do I put my content?

 What happens if you inadvertently choose a core you don’t want or like?

-No problem.
-Simply hit SELECT on a game and it’ll prompt you to choose again!
+on a game and it’ll prompt you to choose again!